aivemeyer/4180-project/raspberrypi/readme.md

 + Ran into issue connecting to internet with GTOther
   + Fix: Connected to hotspot
 + Had to remove original file because it contained confidential information
-  + Contained AWS keys to log into account
+  + Contained AWS credentials to log in